 Some compare the pain of uterine contractions to menstruation cramps because of how acute they may be [i].

-Oxytocin is a strong facilitator peptide because it helps assist labor and after childbirth, namely in nursing, as shown by research.
+Research suggests that Oxytocin may be a strong facilitator peptide because it may help assist labor and after childbirth, namely in nursing.
 This aspect makes Oxytocin one of the most important hormones in facilitating lactation.
-According to studies, Oxytocin is an important hormone when it comes to the reproduction of females [ii].
+As suggested by studies, Oxytocin is an important hormone when it comes to the reproduction of female research models [ii].

 Oxytocin comes from a Greek term: Oxus means “quick,” and tokos means “childbirth.”
 Together, these two words form the English word “Oxytocin.”